 An early example of contextualization is the so-called “faithful slave” monument in Harpers Ferry, West Virginia.
 Another I saw recently was in Natchez, Mississippi, at a Lost Cause monument dating from 1890.
 Both featured companion waysides that explain the history of the monument in a broader context.
 Together, the new dismantles the power of the old, and becomes a lesson important for today.
 Contextualization of this sort is currently being considered by the St. Augustine City Commission for their 1879 monument.

 As to the rank and file Lost Cause monuments, which honor the Confederacy rather than local soldier dead or veterans, the case for preservation is more difficult.
 These certainly represent Constitutionally-protected free speech, but if they stand on public land cannot the case be made for others that might be as, or even more, objectionable?
 We have seen recently in Gainesville that if free speech is extended to one it must be extended to all.

 Lost Cause monuments—and perhaps that is a better name than Confederate monuments—may not have a legitimate place at our seats of government, or even on public property other than museums or historic sites, any more than any former flag of state of a belligerent nation or of a failed rebellion.
 But are we comfortable with the wholesale removal of these sentinels of our uncomfortable past?
 Will removal of elements of our heritage landscape in itself allow the collective “us” to move past this history?
 Are preserved and contextualized monuments perhaps a more effective way to dismantle their power—by explaining the reason for their original creation and adding the many voices of our contemporary society to the narrative?

-Dr. William B. Lees, RPA
+Dr. William B. Lees